 - The Samto 3D printing pen: as expected, the box contains the printing pen—which comes in different colors—is the main device purchased

-- Power Cable: included is a 110-240V power adapter which would be compatible with the power adaptor in your home.
+- Power Cable: included is a 110-240V power adapter that would be compatible with the power adaptor in your home.

 - ABS Filament: included in the package are 3 ABS filament ring to help you instantly make use of the pen after going through its instruction manual.